 The cycleway is designed to provide a safe connection for local cycling trips through Harewood, Bishopdale and Papanui to schools, shops, businesses and parks.
 It also provides a connection to the airport and the 7,000 people that work on the airport campus.

-After considering all submissions received during consultation with the community, and seeking additional information from staff, the Hearings Panel recommended the Council approve the revised design scheme, with some changes.
+After considering all submissions received during the consultation with the community, and seeking additional information from staff, the Hearings Panel recommended the Council approve the revised design scheme, with some changes.

-The Panel is also recommending that:
+The panel also recommended that: